COVID-19 Policies and Guidelines

 Guests are required to self-screen before coming to campus.
 Anyone who has had known exposure to someone with COVID-19 within the 14 days precedeing their visit, or who is exhibiting symptoms of illness consistent with COVID-19, is forbidden from visiting campus as a guest.

-All Florida Tech visitors coming to campus for reasons other than an admissions-related purpose must complete the Florida Tech Safe Visitor Commitment form.
-Upon completion of this form, Security will issue the visitor a visitor ID (office location), which must be worn at all times while on campus.
-Guests may use the same form to request a temporary parking permit for their vehicle.
+All Florida Tech visitors coming to campus for reasons other than an admissions-related purpose must report to Security, located on the first floor of Shaw Hall (Building 114), to receive a temporary visitor ID, which which must be worn at all times while on campus.
+Guests who bring a vehicle to campus will require a temporary parking pass, also available by visiting the Security office.
 During the day, parking is free for guests and visitors.
 However, they will receive a placard that must be displayed on their windshields.
 Overnight guests are not permitted.
 Therefore, overnight vehicle permits will not be issued.
 All visitors are expected to observe Florida Tech’s parking regulations.

 Guests and visitors must be prepared for the following before arriving to campus: